 Rediscovering the Democratic Purposes of Education

-Lorraine M. McDonnell, P. Michael Timpane, and Roger Benjamin, eds.
+Edited by Lorraine M. McDonnell, P. Michael Timpane, and Roger Benjamin

 Why do America's public schools seem unable to meet today's social challenges?
 As competing interest groups vie over issues like funding and curricula, we seem to have lost sight of the democratic purposes originally intended for public education.